jeminkukadiya09/Decrtptor/README.md

 <h2>About the project</h2>

-<p><b>Decryptor</b> is a website that allows users to search for information about various cryptocurrencies in real-time.
-The website is designed to provide users with accurate and up-to-date information about the price, market cap, trading volume, and other key metrics of cryptocurrencies. <br/>
+<p><b>Decryptor</b> is a cryptocurrency and coin details website, where we provide a comprehensive database of cryptocurrencies and their details, including market value and key features.
+Our website is designed to give you all the information you need to make informed decisions about buying, selling, and trading cryptocurrencies.
+We strive to keep our data up-to-date and accurate, so you can trust the information you find here.
+Whether you're a seasoned investor or just getting started, our website is your go-to resource for all things crypto.
+Join our community today and stay ahead of the curve! <br/>

 The website is connected to the Coingecko API, which is a popular source of data for cryptocurrency information.
-Coingecko provides data on thousands of cryptocurrencies, including their current price, historical price data, trading volume, market cap, and other important metrics.
-By using this API, the website can provide users with real-time information about the latest cryptocurrency prices and market trends.
+CoinGecko provides a fundamental analysis of the crypto market.
+In addition to tracking price, volume and market capitalisation, CoinGecko tracks community growth, open-source code development, major events and on-chain metrics.
 </p>

 👉 Live Demo: <a href='https://decryptor-crypto-search.vercel.app/'>Decryptor Demo</a>